 During the twentieth century the numbers of students continued to rise, partly as a result of population growth and partly because higher education was no longer seen as the prerogative of the few.
 As more and more accommodation was needed commercial leases were terminated in favour of student use.
 Staircases 14 and 15 (mostly containing rooms above shops on the High Street) were converted for College use in the early 1930s.
 In the 1940s Frewin Hall in New Inn Hall Street was used by students for the first time.
 Owned by the College since 1580, Frewin’s most famous previous occupant was Edward VII, who occupied the house as Prince of Wales when he was an undergraduate in 1859-1860.

 By 1959 every staircase except one was equipped with toilets and bathrooms or showers, and at last it was possible to demolish the old bathhouses.
-A small block of single study bedrooms was built in 1959-1960, designed by Powell and Moya and greatly acclaimed in its day.
+A small block of single study bedrooms (staircases 16-18) was built in 1959-1960, designed by Powell and Moya and greatly acclaimed in its day.

 Between the 1970s and 1990s an extension was built at Frewin.
 A building for graduates in St. Cross Road was completed in 1995, and a second graduate accommodation block, Hollybush Row, in 2008.

 Throughout the years many architects have advised, submitted designs and completed alterations or built at Brasenose College or on estates owned by the College.
 These include John Chessell Buckler, Harry Wilkinson Moore, Henry Thomas Hare and Gerald Banks.